top of page

 PROVENANCE:

-Private collection, France (with an old inventory label to frame 108)
+Private collection, France (previously bore an inventory label to frame numbered 108)

-Valenciennes was born in Toulouse and trained at the Academy there, before travelling to Italy in 1769 and again in 1777, when he remained for the following eight years (travelling back to Paris on occasion).
-It was during this latter period that Valenciennes began his lifelong obsession with painting from nature en plein air, working in oils on paper by and large: the practice was a mainstay of practice for the pensionnaires of the French Academy in Rome, having been encouraged from the days of Nicolas Vleughels' tenure as director at the end of the 17th century; however, it was Valenciennes who pioneered the practice of making small oil-sketches on paper of anything that caught his eye on his walks around Rome and the surrounding campagna.
-These paintings captured effects of atmosphere, small architectural and environmental details and above all the warmth and richness of light in the city and wider province of Lazio.
+Valenciennes was born in Toulouse and trained at the Academy there, before travelling to Italy in 1769 and again in 1777, whereupon he remained for the following eight.
+It was during this latter period that Valenciennes began his lifelong obsession with painting from nature en plein air, working in oils on paper by and large: the practice was a mainstay of the curriculum for the pensionnaires of the French Academy in Rome, having been encouraged from the days of Nicolas Vleughels' tenure as director at the end of the 17th century; however, it was Valenciennes who really pioneered the practice of making small oil-sketches on paper of anything that caught his eye on his walks around Rome and the surrounding campagna.
+These paintings captured effects of atmosphere, small architectural and environmental details, and above all the warmth and richness of light in the city and wider province of Lazio (and further afield).
 Alongside his plein-air oils, Valenciennes made hundreds of studies in pen & ink, the majority of which are still bound in their original sketchbooks, which are now part of the Louvre's collections.

 • NOTES